piyushkumarmaurya/aircall/README.md

 # Aircall

 A small react project which gets the data of calls from the remote server using API and then displays it on the classic phone UI.
+Built with React Context API and React Router.

 ## The app will have the following features: